 1. Don’t Wait to Address the Problem

-It’s important to recognize noise aversions early on so you can address them as soon as possible.
+It’s important to recognize noise phobia early on so you can address them as soon as possible.
 The fear your pet has over a sound will intensify the more they hear it.
-Many pet owners don’t realize that noise phobias are a very real medical issue, so they don’t think to bring it up with their veterinarians.
+Studies have proven that many pet owners don’t realize that noise phobias are a very real medical issue, so they don’t think to bring it up with their veterinarians.
 It’s essential to acknowledge that this is not normal and that, in many cases, it cannot be managed by holding and comforting your pet.
 When owners choose not to be proactive, they often miss the boat in helping address the problem and making their dogs more comfortable and less afraid.

 2. Create a Safe Space